NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 this, you should check to see if they’ve been added to a position, and whether or not that position has an organization.

-To set the default approval organization, start by selecting “Admins” from the left-hand menu bar on the home screen.
+To set the default approval organization, start by selecting “Admin” from the left-hand menu bar on the home screen.
 From there, you’ll see a field called “Default approval organization”.
 To change the default approval organization, enter the number of the organization that you would like to be the default organization.
 Once you’re done, click the “Save settings” button at the bottom of the